fiftydinar/AM-GUI/README.md

 **AM-AppStore** is an Electron-based application that serves as a graphical App Store for [AM](https://github.com/ivan-hc/AM).
 "AM"/"AppMan" is a set of scripts and modules for installing, updating, and managing AppImage packages and other portable formats on Linux.

-⚠️ **This project is not yet functional: it is under active development and some features may not work or may be incomplete.**
+⚠️ **This project is not yet functional: it is under development and some features may not work or may be incomplete.**
+   **all the credit go to [Ivan](https://github.com/ivan-hc) for his amazing work! , im no dev and using IA for this GUI app.**

 ---